 Carpet Cleaning Insurance

-Any house that has carpet needs to be professionally cleaned at least quarterly.
-That’s a lot of potential clients and a lot of carpets to clean.
-As you’re cleaning clients’ carpet, things could go awry.
+A homeowner with carpets should have professionally cleanings at least quarterly.
+That’s a lot of potential clients and carpets to clean.
+As you’re cleaning clients’ carpets, things could go awry.

 Most carpet cleaning uses steam or some sort of liquid to clean the fibers.
 What if, during your operations, you spilled a cleaning solution on a tile or wood floor, making it slippery?
 You could be held liable if your client walked on the spill, slipped, and injured themselves.
 If the client decided to sue you, then you would face many legal fees.
 Furthermore, if the client broke something because of the fall and needed surgery, you would have to pay their medical bills and any damage caused by potential lost wages.
 Carpet cleaning insurance offers you protection and peace of mind.